cbrands/capstone-mlnd/capstone_report.md

 Here we can see that most plants are properly classified.
 Only the Black grass and the Loose Silky-bent are recognized less than 90% of the times.

 ### Justification
+All 4 models I tried did improve on the bench mark on the benchmark(0.84005).
+The highest score I received was 0.92569 for the ResNet50 prediction.
+However I also compared my score with the leaderboard.

-As the competition at Kaggle is already closed I can no longer submit to the leaderboard.
-However I can compare the score I received from Kaggle and compare that to the leaderboard.
+I compared the scores I received from Kaggle with those on the leaderboard.
 There were 836 submissions to the leaderboard.
 The scores ranged from 1.000 for number 1 to 0.04534 for number 836.
 The score I received from Kaggle for the Resnet50 model is 0.92569.
 This would place me at rank 520.
 Clearly there is room for improvement, which I will discuss in the Improvement section below.

 Is the solution good enough to solve the problem?
 I think it is.
 Weeds do not come alone and a farmer is not going to spray a field for one strand of grass.
 Even with the lowest recognition rate of 74% for black grass a patch of weed will be recognized.
 Even when the system misidentifies a strand of black grass the majority of the neighbours will be correctly recognized and the correct herbicide will be applied.
 That said other Kagglers have shown a better result is possible and we should strive for that, which will be discussed in the last section.